Bryan-001/Online-shop/README.md

 # Online-shop
-An application for an online shop to allow users do shopping and get their purchases be delivered
+An Application for online shopping where a customer can do shopping and products be delivered to their destination